seyedrazavi/blog.srazavi.com/_drafts/are-our-minds-socially-extended.markdown

 ## Gibson's Affordances

-Prior to Gibson (2015 [1979]), the prevalant view of perception was an input-output model.
+Prior to Gibson, the prevalant view of perception was an input-output model.
 Sensations were inputs into a cognitive system that processed the raw information resulting in further cognitive processes or actions.
 This view lent itself to the snapshot view of vision.
 Researchers were tasked with experiments that observed subjects under ideal conditions of stillness.
-The eye was considered analogous to a camera.
+The eye was considered analogous to a camera and once the information was transmitted to the brain a picture could be formed.
 The job of the scientist was to isolate the information channels to the brain.
-Once the information was in the brain a picture could be formed.

 However, Gibson believed this view was misguided.
 The main issue was how to parameterise all the incoming information in such a way as to compute it.
 Representing all that data to form a picture was a formidable cognitive task.
 Instead, Gibson proposed a much simpler mechanism.
 Beginning with surface textures, broad strokes of the perceptual picture could be painted.
 The relationship between objects and their environment would be fixed (termed 'invariants').
 This invariant information would be "stored" in the world and perceptually retrieved as needed.